 While EBox does cover all the 20 Voluntary National Content Standards in Economics, the course does not focus on the content required for the AP Exam.
 For more information on the AP Exam and why this course does not set out to meet the preparation criteria of the AP exam, please read the article found here.

-I already have some of the books at home; do I still need to purchase the complete Economics In a Box package?
+I already have some of the books at home; do I still need to purchase all the books?
+No

 Learn more about these options on the "What's in the box" page.